Are you an HHC Employee? Click here to apply

 Surgical-Trauma ICU: The Surgical-Trauma Intensive Care Unit is a 14-bed unit.
 As a Level 1 Trauma Center, the mainstream patient population includes motor vehicle trauma, orthopedic injuries, vascular surgical, abdominal surgical, liver and kidney transplant, and extensive esophagectomy patients.
 Under the supervision of the rounding Surgical-Trauma Intensivist, the unit has a team of Physician Assistants, Advanced Practice Registered Nurses, and surgical house staff physicians consisting of interns and residents.

-The Critical Care Graduate Nurse Program requires that applicants have a demonstrated history of working in a critical care environment in one or more of the following:
+The ICU Nurse Resident Program requires that applicants have a demonstrated history of working in a critical care environment in one or more of the following:

-• Minimum of 6 months of experience as a Nursing Assistant in a critical care unit
+• Experience as a Nursing Assistant in a critical care unit with demonstrated knowledge of the ICU population

-You must be licensed to practice professional nursing as a registered nurse in the State of Connecticut or be eligible and able to obtain licensure to practice in CT a minimum of two weeks prior to a start date.
+You must be licensed to practice professional nursing as a Registered Nurse in the State of Connecticut or be eligible and able to obtain licensure to practice in CT prior to a start date.

 1. Complete the online application.